Parta/smallbackendproject/README.md

 ======================================

 - You must be able to login to the api by using this credentials :

 Endpoint : https://evapro-ui-production.engagementlabs.com/api/v3.0.1/getToken

 Username:

 Password:

 Result Expected : Api result by giving a token

-- call the api to get the general info for the Apple Watch and Fitbit Endpoint : https://evapro-ui-production.engagementlabs.com/api/v3.0.1/search This endpoint is only available if you have the right token {Authorization: Bearer {token}}
+- call the api to get the general info for the Apple Watch and Fitbit

+Endpoint : https://evapro-ui-production.engagementlabs.com/api/v3.0.1/search

+This endpoint is only available if you have the right token:

+{Authorization: Bearer {token}}

-- Save the information in your database
+- Save those infos on your database

-- send a request to the api to get the score for each brand and make them possible to sort by week or month Endpoint : https://evapro-ui-production.engagementlabs.com/api/v3.0.1/items?ids={id,id}&metrics=offline.scoreVolume.value%2Coffline.scoreInfluence.value%2Coffline.scoreBrandSharing.value%2Coffline.scoreSentiment.value&output_type=overtime&from={timesptamp}&to={timesptamp}&interval={interval}
+- Send a request to the api to get the score for each brand and make them possible to sort by week or month

+Endpoint : https://evapro-ui-production.engagementlabs.com/api/v3.0.1/items?ids={id,id}&metrics=offline.scoreVolume.value%2Coffline.scoreInfluence.value%2Coffline.scoreBrandSharing.value%2Coffline.scoreSentiment.value&output_type=overtime&from={timesptamp}&to={timesptamp}&interval={interval}
-This endpoint is only available if you have the right token {Authorization: Bearer {token}}
+This endpoint is only available if you have the right token

+{Authorization: Bearer {token}}

-- save those info on your database
+- Save those infos on your database

 - Create an endpoint to have get access of the score data.